Between Lake and Peaks

 Traditional Festivals & Customs

-Zell am See keeps its Alpine traditions alive through events such as cattle drives (Almabtrieb), parades in traditional dress, and local music festivals.
-Visitors can experience authentic Pinzgau culture here – from energetic Schuhplattler dances to hearty regional dishes like Kasnocken or Bauernkrapfen.
+Zell am See cultivates its alpine traditions with events such as cattle drives, traditional costume parades and music festivals.
+Visitors can experience authentic Pinzgau culture here – from “Schuhplattler” demonstrations to regional specialties such as Kasnocken or Bauernkrapfen.

 Cultural Diversity